unstructured

 docker exec -it unstructured bash

 updated regularly.
-If you are building the image locally, it is possible docker-build
+If you are building the image locally, it is possible docker-build could

-fail due to upstream changes in wolfi-base
+fail due to upstream changes in wolfi-base.

 If you only plan on parsing one type of data you can speed up building the image by commenting out some of the packages/requirements necessary for other data types.
 See Dockerfile to know which lines are necessary for your use case.